mbmontana785/NFL_Daily_Fantasy_Model/README.md

 ### Live_Notebook2
 Process dataset to be used for defense model

-## Live_Notebook3
+### Live_Notebook3
 Process dataset to be used for quarterback model

-## Live_Notebook5
+### Live_Notebook5
 Process dataset to be used for FLEX model (RB, WR, TE)

-## Live_Notebook7
+### Live_Notebook7
+- Takes user input to adjust QB_role variable (1 or 2) if there's a starting QB change.
+- Adjusts quarterback dataset if there are starting QB changes.
-Adjust quarterback dataset, and FLEX dataset, if there's a starting QB change.
+- Adjusts FLEX dataset if there's a starting QB change.
 FLEX dataset contains QB strength variables that relate to starting QB

 ## Live_Notebook8
 Adjust FLEX dataset for injuries.
 Adjusting certain variables to reflect increased roles for injury replacements.